 As a part of our engagement with The Home Insurance Company in Liquidation (Home or the Company), Ernst & Young LLP's (EY's) People Advisory Services (PAS) Practice has been asked to provide market compensation insights and provide a letter summarizing our findings, in which EY will outline current market compensation trends including any expected merit increases in this global pandemic situation.
+We understand that you will be taking our findings into consideration as you determine 2022 compensation levels for Home's key employees and the Special Deputy Liquidator.
+A similar market trend summary was completed last year when we issued separate letters for key employees and the Special Deputy, and we leveraged similar approach to determine if there is any change in compensation trends in the market compared to what was observed last year in the midst of the global pandemic.

 We have leveraged data from flash surveys, market observations and real-time market data (where available) to understand how and if the pandemic has had any effect on compensation trends in the insurance industry.

 The supporting information included in this letter is based upon information provided by Home and our knowledge and experience advising (1) insurance companies in liquidation, (2) non-insurance companies in liquidation, (3) a broad cross-section of companies undergoing financial restructurings and (4) the results of the competitive market studies that we have completed on behalf of Home.